Ztrans Public Transportation now offers live tracking for all active routes.

 The service area for paratransit service is available within 3/4 mile of all Ztrans stops on the Green, Yellow, or Purple routes that service the Alamogordo/Holloman AFB area.

 To apply, complete and mail back an application provided by Ztrans.
 When Ztrans receives your completed application, it will be evaluated to determine how your disability or health-related condition affects your ability to ride the regular Ztrans fixed-route system.
-Only those persons whose disabilities prevent them from using regular bus service, all of the time or some of the time, are eligible under the ADA Applications for ADA paratransit service are available by calling the Ztrans office at (575) 439-4971 or by downloading it from the Ztrans webpage at www.?????.
+Only those persons whose disabilities prevent them from using regular bus service, all of the time or some of the time, are eligible under the ADA Applications for ADA paratransit service are available by calling the Ztrans office at (575) 439-4971 or by downloading it from the this webpage.
 Within 21 days of Ztrans’ receipt of your completed application, you will be notified by letter as to your eligibility status.
 If your application is approved, you may be asked to attend an in person interview at the Ztrans office, by Ztrans Administrative Staff.
 At that appointment, you will receive written information and a briefing on how to use the ADA paratransit service.
-If approved, you will be given an appointment to be photographed for your ADA ID card.
 If you do not get written notice of your eligibility determination within 21 days after Ztrans receives your completed application; you may ask for and get paratransit service until a decision is made, by calling (575) 439-4971.

 Ztrans will provide rides for up to 21 calendar days in a year for ADA certified persons with disabilities who are visiting from outside of the Alamogordo/Holloman AFB paratransit service area.
 At the time of making your trip request, let the reservationist know you are visiting from another area and by which paratransit system you have been certified.
 If you require paratransit service beyond the 21- day limit, you must become locally certified for ADA paratransit service.